TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/console/_index.md

 {{< figure src="gateway-overview.png" alt="Gateway overview" >}}

-You can now connect your gateway to the stack.
+You can now connect your gateway to The Things Stack.

 ## Create application